Common Options and Workflows

 With the flag --keep_going=N

-Jazzer continues fuzzing until N
+Jazzer continues fuzzing until it encountered N

 --keep-going=0